gaiakodi/gaiamain/common/resource.images.studios.white/readme.txt

 Version 0.0.30 is the official version in the Kodi repo, but it has not been updated in a long time and therefore has many missing icons.
 Version 0.0.33~alpha is a custom created version for Gaia which has been updated more recently and therefore has a lot more icons.

+Update (2025-12-01): Version 0.0.33~alpha1 is the custom version created from 0.0.33 from the XBMC-Addons Github repo.
+The version in the official Kodi Omega repo is stil 0.0.30.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 There are white and colored icon addons.